 How common is herpes?

-The herpes virus is one of the most common sexually transmitted diseases worldwide.
-According to the World Health Organization (WHO), world-wide levels of herpes involve more than 3.7 billion adults (younger than age 50) who carry the HSV-1 virus and another 417 million who carry HSV-2 in their bodies.
-Both oral herpes and genital herpes are highly contagious and passed almost exclusively through skin-to-skin contact with an active or open sore.
+The herpes simplex virus (HSV) is one of the most common sexually transmitted diseases (STD) worldwide.
+According to the World Health Organization (WHO), worldwide levels of herpes involve more than 3.7 billion adults (younger than age 50) who carry the HSV-1 virus and another 417 million who carry HSV-2 in their bodies.1 Both oral herpes and genital herpes are highly contagious and passed almost exclusively through skin-to-skin contact with an active or open sore.

-However–and this is important–as easy as it is to transfer the herpes virus from one person to another, it’s important to note that the virus can only stay active while attached to a human host.
-When separated from the body, the virus can’t survive more than about ten seconds.
-After that time has passed, the virus is no longer a threat to anyone with whom it comes in contact.
+However–and this is important–as easy as it is to transfer the herpes virus from one person to another, it’s worth noting that the virus cannot sustain itself outside the body.
+When separated from the body, the herpes virus doesn’t last long.2 After that time has passed, the virus is no longer a threat to anyone with whom it comes in contact.

-I suppose such a unique scenario would not be completely outside the realm of universal possibility, but it’s safe to say that it would be highly highly HIGHLY unlikely.
-While public restrooms may not be among the most hygienic of places you’ll ever encounter, the idea that you might accidentally contract HSV-2 is basically a myth.
-The risk of catching herpes by way of a toilet seat–or anything other than direct skin to skin contact for that matter is not worth constantly worrying about.
-For more information, see our blog on herpes and sharing drinks.
-Bottom line: Is it possible to get herpes from a toilet seat?
-Sure.
-Will it ever realistically happen?
-Probably not.
+This unique scenario is not completely outside the realm of universal possibility, but it’s safe to say that it would be highly unlikely to catch HSV from a toilet.
+While public restrooms may not be among the most hygienic of places you’ll ever encounter, the idea that you might accidentally contract HSV-2 is a myth.
+The risk of catching herpes by way of a toilet seat, sharing drinks or anything other than skin-to-skin contact isn’t worth the worry.

 Now that we’ve busted the toilet seat myth, if you’d like to learn more about HSV or how to maintain your sexual health with routine STD testing, check out our variety of discrete testing options or reach out to our care counselors today.